tropicsquare/libtropic-stm32/NUCLEO_F439ZI/README.md

 Contributors, please follow [guidelines](https://github.com/tropicsquare/libtropic-stm32/blob/master/CONTRIBUTING.md).

 We recommend to use our [Arduino shield](https://www.github.com/tropicsquare/tropic01-arduino-shield-hw).
-In each case this example expects TROPIC01 to be wired to the following pins:
+If you are using MikroE's [SECURE TROPIC CLICK](https://www.mikroe.com/secure-tropic-click) or some own PCB, example's code expects TROPIC01 to be wired to the following pins:
 ```
 |------------|------------------|
 |  TROPIC01  |   NUCLEO F437ZI  |